 Welcome to the royal family, Houston.
-This Friday, Amrina is opening in The Woodlands with class, worldly cuisine, and cocktails served from designer handbags.
+Amrina has opened in The Woodlands with class, worldly cuisine, and cocktails served from designer handbags.

 The restaurant is the debut project from the newly formed Kahani Social Group; “Kahani” translates to “story” – more on that later.
 The group is headed by brothers Surpreet and Preet Paul Singh, whose background in hospitality consists of owning Crowne Plaza in The Woodlands, its accompanying restaurant, Johnny’s Italian Steakhouse, and other properties in the state.